GoCarrot/teak-unity/docs/android.rst

 .. note:: If you use the `Play Services Resolver plugin for Unity <https://github.com/googlesamples/unity-jar-resolver>`_, all dependencies should be taken care of automatically.

+    **Please use Play Services Resolver version >= 1.2.95.** Issues have been reported using version 1.2.72, and issues with other versions may also exist.

 Tell Teak to Auto-Initialize
 ----------------------------
 .. highlight:: xml